mohametalmeari/CapstoneOne/README.md

 # 📖 Nebula Nights 2023 <a name="about-project"></a>

-**Nebula Nights 2023** An Interstellar Music Experience is a one-of-a-kind concert that combines the best of music, art, and technology to create an immersive and unforgettable intergalactic journey through the cosmos.
+**Nebula Nights 2023:** (An Interstellar Music Experience) is a one-of-a-kind concert that combines the best of music, art, and technology to create an immersive and unforgettable intergalactic journey through the cosmos.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Our tech stack consisting of HTML, CSS and JavaScript for the front-end.

 <details>
   <summary>Client</summary>